krateoplatformops/oasgen-provider/README.md

   # 1) Where the OAS file is
   oasPath: https://example.com/openapi.yaml

-  # 2) Group for generated resources (immutable)
+  # 2) Group for generated resources
   resourceGroup: example.ogen.krateo.io

   # 3) What to manage and how
   resource:
-    kind: Widget # immutable
+    kind: Widget

-    # optional, used by the findby action to locate a resource
+    # optional, used by the findby action to locate a resource.
+Important: choose identifiers that are unique per resource.
     identifiers:
       - name